HP Pavilion dm3-2030er Entertainment Notebook PC support

 - Verify that all power cord connections are secure.If the power adapter connection to the computer is loose, the connector might be damaged and require repair.
 Contact HP service and support for further assistance.

 - Verify that the power button or power LED is lit when the computer is on.Depending on the model, the battery indicator LED (also called the power LED) might be white, green, or amber when the power adapter is connected and is providing power to the computer.

 - Verify that an LED on the power supply adapter is lit when plugged into a wall outlet.Some power adapters do not have an LED.
 In this case, if you have another power supply, try connecting it to the computer and to a wall outlet.

 - Verify that the power supply adapter is the correct type.Older adapters were rated at 60 watts, but newer notebooks require adapters with 90 or 130 watts of power.The computer was shipped with the correct power adapter, however if you have multiple adapters, ensure you are using the correct one for this computer.

 If the power supply works properly, troubleshoot the system board using the following steps:

 - Keep the computer connected to the external power source and remove the battery.

 - Press and release the Power button to start the computer.

 - If the computer powers on , then the power adapter and system board are functioning properly.
-Go to Troubleshoot the battery .
+Go to Troubleshooting the notebook battery .

 - If the power LED is off , then the power adapter might need to be replaced.
 Contact HP Service and Support for further assistance.